-Where we were unable to find a home-market match for identical or similar merchandise, we based normal value on constructed value, in accordance with section 773(a)(4) of the Act.
+Where we were unable to find a home market match for identical or similar merchandise, we based normal value on constructed value, in accordance with section 773(a)(4) of the Act.

 Where appropriate, we made adjustments to constructed value in accordance with section 773(a)(8) of the Act.

 In accordance with section 773(e) of the Act, we calculated constructed value based on the sum of the respondents' material and fabrication costs, SG&A expenses, profit, and U.S. packing costs.
 We calculated the COP component of constructed value as described above in the "Calculation of Cost of Production" section of this memorandum.
 In accordance with section 773(e)(2)(A) of the Act, we based SG&A expenses and profit on the amounts incurred and realized by the respondents in connection with the production and sale of the foreign like product in the ordinary course of trade, for consumption in the foreign country.
 Commerce's normal practice is to rely on the financial information most contemporaneous with the period of review.
-Because the majority of Region's fiscal year 2017-2018 fell within this period, we have relied on Inmax and Region's general and administrative and financial expense rates for fiscal years 2017 and 2017-2018, respectively.
+Because the majority of Inmax's and Region's fiscal year 2018-2019 fell within this period, we have relied on Inmax and Region's general and administrative and financial expense rates for fiscal years 2018 and 2018-2019, respectively.
+Respectively.

-VI.
+VII.
 CURRENCY CONVERSION